 In a classic case of quality over quantity, Squarespace is the unmistakable winner when it comes to template designs.

 It’s settled that both Wix and Squarespace have amazing looking templates.
 But no matter how beautiful the templates are, you still need to make setting changes.

 With Wix, customizing a template is extremely easy, designed especially for beginners.
 Just a few clicks and you can replace just about everything, including images, text, logo, etc. However, choose your template carefully because Wix makes it impossible for you to switch to a different template further down the line.
 You would have to rebuild your website altogether.

 While Squarespace has limited drag-and-drop options, it is still a great option as it allows you to switch to a different templated down the line without any hassle.
 You can also make other important changes like fonts, background, color, and more.

-When it comes to design flexibility, Squarespace is the ultimate winner.
-It has everything one requires in a website builder; professional and beautiful looking templates, ability to switch to a different template midway, and mobile responsiveness.
+When it comes to design flexibility, Squarespace’s templates are the ultimate winner.
+It has everything one requires in a website builder; professional and beautiful looking templates, ability to switch to a different template midway, and a mobile editor.

 You have created a spellbinding layout for your website and are now ready to welcome your visitors…but hold on a minute.
 While creating a beautiful-looking website is important to attract more visitors, but in order to make them stay and further explore your website, you would need to provide attractive features and options.